giovanniboscu/continuous-section-field/docs/spun_pile/readme.md

     └── spun_pile_refani_section_properties_075.txt
 ```

-The important structural point is that the geometry YAML is unique.
-The period-specific physical state is selected by the local lookup files in the active scenario directory.
+The YAML geometry/lookup model is unique.
+The scenario is selected by the directory from which the calculation is run.

-## 7. Python scripts
+## 9. Python scripts used

-Two Python scripts are used.

-### 7.1 `attach_polygon_axial_degradation.py`
+### 9.1 `attach_polygon_axial_degradation.py`

-This script creates or updates the CSF YAML so that every participating polygon receives a `T_lookup(...)` weight law.

-It does not generate the numeric lookup files.
-It only attaches the lookup-file references to the YAML.
+This script attaches one `T_lookup(...)` law to each participating polygon.

 Typical command: